kyxap1/starred/README.md

 - [j2cli](https://github.com/kolypto/j2cli) - Jinja2 Command-Line Tool, reworked
 - [lshell](https://github.com/ghantoos/lshell) - lshell is a shell coded in Python, that lets you restrict a user's environment to limited sets of commands, choose to enable/disable any command over SSH (e.g. SCP, SFTP, rsync, etc.), log user's commands, implement timing restriction, and more.
 - [Flask-AppBuilder](https://github.com/dpgaspar/Flask-AppBuilder) - Simple and rapid application development framework, built on top of Flask. includes detailed security, auto CRUD generation for your models, google charts and much more.
 Demo (login with guest/welcome) - http://flaskappbuilder.pythonanywhere.com/
-- [Flask-Scaffold](https://github.com/Leo-G/Flask-Scaffold) - Prototype Database driven CRUD dashboards and RESTFUL API's in Python 3, Flask and Angularjs
+- [Flask-Scaffold](https://github.com/Leo-G/Flask-Scaffold) - Prototype Database driven CRUD Admin dashboards and RESTFUL API's in Python with Flask Angularjs and Bootstrap 3
 - [Unipath](https://github.com/mikeorr/Unipath) - An object-oriented approach to Python file/directory operations.
 - [LXC-Web-Panel](https://github.com/claudyus/LXC-Web-Panel) - LXC Web Panel improved for lxc 1.0+
 - [synapse-client](https://github.com/comodit/synapse-client) - Synapse enables you to remotely manage a large number of hosts.
 It brings together features of Configuration Management and Orchestration in a lightweight framework.
 Written in Python and using AMQP for messaging between the nodes.